sisl/AA222Project2/README.md

 ## Deliverables

-### Choose a programming language
-First, pick either Julia1.2+ or Python3.6+ as a programming language.
-Depending on your choice, go to `language.txt` and change `notalanguage` to either `julia` or `python`.
+The core deliverables for this project consist of submitting an optimization algorithm to an autograder, and comparing different optimization algorithms in a write-up.

-### Complete the required code
+### Pass the autograder
-Second, if you chose Julia, go to `project2_jl/project2.jl` and complete the function `optimize`.
-If you chose Python, go to `project2_py/project2.py` and complete the function `optimize`.
-To get full credit on a given problem, your implementation must return a feasible solution on at least 95% of random seeds.

-### Test your completed code
-Third, if you chose Julia test your completed code by running:
+The autograder will call the function `optimize` (located at `project2_jl/project2.jl` or `project2_py/project2.py` depending on the language chosen.
+In order to pass on a given problem, `optimize` must return a feasible point for at least 475 out of 500 different initial guesses (`x0`).
+The autograder does not require that you use a different algorithm for each problem, but you are free to do so.

+To locally test if your implementation is working, you should run one of the following commands, depending on your choice of language.
 `julia localtest.jl`
-If you chose Python, test your completed code by running:
 `python3 localtest.py`
 You should see `Pass: optimize returns a feasible solution on X/500 random seeds.` for all the simple problems.

+To submit your code to the autograder, create the zip file for your submission by running (Unix) `bash ./make_submission.sh` or (CommandPrompt):
+`bash ./make_submission.bat`

+Then, submit the created zip file `project2.zip` on `Gradescope/AA222/Project 2`.

 ### Prepare your README.pdf
-In addition to the programming aspect, you are also required to submit (also on gradescope) a PDF writeup, worth 50% of the assignment.
-It should contain the following information:
-- A description of the method(s) you chose.
-- Plots showing the path taken by your algorithm for simple problems 1 and 2.
-Show the path taken from three different starting points of your choice, as well as the objective and constraints contours.
-- Convergence plots for the three simple functions described above (from any initial point of your choice).

-### Create the code submission
-Fourth, create the zip file for your submission by running `bash ./make_submission.sh`

-### Submit on Gradescope
-- Submit the created zip file `project2.zip` on `Gradescope/AA222/Project 2`
+In the README, you will be required to describe the algorithms called by `optimize`, as well as compare the performance of at least two distinct algorithms on the simple problems.

+#### Description of algorithms
+For each of the five problems given, describe:
+- The algorithm you chose to solve it.
+- How you decided which hyperparameters to choose.
+- Why you think it works.
+- At least one pro and one con to the chosen algorithm.

+#### Comparison of algorithms
+You must compare the performance of at least two algorithms by doing the following.
+- For `simple1` and `simple2`, plot the feasible region (where `c(x) <= 0`) on top of a contour plot of `f(x)`.
+Show the path taken by the algorithm for at least three initial conditions on this plot.
+Make a separate plot for at least two distinct algorithms (four plots).
+For both problems the axis limits should be (-3, 3).
+- For only `simple2`, and for at least two distinct algorithms, plot the objective function versus iteration, and maximum constraint violation versus iteration, for at least three initial conditions.
+Plot the curves for different intial conditions on the same plot, but make a serparate plot for the objective and constraint violation, and for each of the two algorithms compared (four plots).

-- Submit your README.pdf on `Gradescope/AA222/Project 2 Writeup`
+Submit your README.pdf on `Gradescope/AA222/Project 2 Writeup`.

 ## FAQ